NiklasRosenstein/pydoc-markdown/README.md

 in the current global namespace, `#::mod.member` must be used (note the two preceeding two double-colons).

+For long reference names where only some part of the name should be displayed, the syntax `#X~some.reference.name` can be used, where `X` is the number of elements to keep.
+If `X` is omitted, it will be assumed 1.
+Example:
+`#~some.reference.name` results in only `name` being displayed.

+In order to append additional characters that are not included in the actual reference name, another hash-symbol can be used, like `#Signal#s`.

 **pydoc-markdown** can be extended to find other cross-references using the [Extension API].